kedacore/keda-docs/content/docs/2.9/scalers/apache-kafka.md

 - `scaleToZeroOnInvalidOffset` - This parameter controls what the scaler does when a partition doesn't have a valid offset.
 If 'false' (the default), the scaler will keep a single consumer for that partition.
 Otherwise ('true'), the consumers for that partition will be scaled to zero.
 See the [discussion](https://github.com/kedacore/keda/issues/2612) about this parameter.
+- `excludePersistentLag` - When set to `true`, the scaler will exclude partition lag for partitions which current offset is the same as the current offset of the previous polling cycle.
+This parameter is useful to prevent scaling due to partitions which current offset message is unable to be consumed.
 - `version` - Version of your Kafka brokers.
 See [samara](https://github.com/Shopify/sarama) version (Default: `1.0.0`, Optional)

 > **Note:**